-- Enter the drop-off line between 7:40 7:55 a.m. from the Winters Lane or Melvin Avenue entrances closest to the school gym. - Proceed to form one line along the South Road with the Church and the school on the right side of the car. - Overflow traffic should line up behind the cones in the main parking lot.
-They will be directed when to proceed to the South Road entrance. - Students should exit the car curbside between the Drop Off Zone designation and enter into the closest door to proceed into the building.
-Drivers will then continue to exit onto Melvin Avenue. - If walking your child to the Drop Off Zone, they should cross at the crosswalk, then proceed to the South Road entrance.
-Staff will be present to help direct students and parents. - Do not park behind the Parish Center or the Church. - Pedestrian Note: Do not walk between moving cars.
+- Enter the drop-off line between 7:40 7:55 a.m. from the Winters Lane or Melvin Avenue entrances closest to the school gym. - Cars will proceed line up along the curb in front of the church down to the corner of the school building. - Overflow traffic should line up behind the cones in the main parking lot.
+They will be directed when to proceed to the curb by the Church.

+- Students should exit the car curbside between the Drop Off Zone designation and enter through the courtyard into the door near the 2nd grade classrooms.
+Drivers will then continue to exit left or right onto Winters Lane. - If walking your child to the Drop Off Zone from the Melvin Lot, they should cross at the crosswalk, then proceed to the courtyard area.
+Staff will be present to help direct students and parents. - Do not park behind the Parish Center, the Church, or in the chapel lot. - Pedestrian Note: Do not walk between moving cars.